University Honors Scholars

 • Proven ability to provide intellectual leadership and mentoring of students in and out of the classroom

-• Support for the overall mission and objectives of the Honors Scholars Program
+• Support for the overall mission and objectives of the University Honors Scholars

 • Understanding of the differential educational approach of honors courses